Search the FAQs

 If you cannot find the emails in any of these folders, please contact us through our contact form and we will look into this for you.

-You can still purchase 2017 Brighton Marathon Weekend exclusive merchandise through our online store HERE.
+You can no longer purchase 2017 Brighton Marathon Weekend exclusive merchandise through our online store.

 There are no VIP facilities at the 2018 event